gobwas/articles/instrumenting-go-components.en.md

 the tracing facilities for users of our component.

 But isn't it really tedious to write all that code for every structure we want to instrument?
-Of course you can write some vim's macros for this (which I used to do before actually), but lets look at alternatives.
+Of course you can write some vim's macros for this (actually I used to do them before), but let's look at alternatives.

-The good news is that merging hooks and checking them to be nil, as well as context specific functions are all quite patterned, so we can generate Go code for them without macros or reflection based helpers.
+The good news is that merging hooks and checking them to be nil, as well as context specific functions are all quite patterned, so we can generate Go code for them without macros or reflection.

 ## github.com/gobwas/gtrace

+**gtrace** is a command line tool that generated Go code for the tracing approach discussed above.

-**gtrace** suggests you to use structures (tagged with `//gtrace:gen`) holding all _hooks_ related to your component and generates helper functions around them so that you can merge such structures and call the _hooks_ without any checks for `nil`.
+**gtrace** suggests you to use structures (tagged with `//gtrace:gen`) with _hook_ fields and generates helper functions around them, so that you can merge such structures and call the _hooks_ without any checks for `nil`.
 It also can generate context aware helpers to call _hooks_ associated with context.

-Example of generated code [is here](examples/pinger/main_gtrace.go).
+Example of generated code [is here][github:gtrace:example].

 So we can drop all the boilerplate code written above and leave just this: